NCALM-UH/pdal-als-tpu/example/example.md

 I typically create pipelines in a JSON file and then call `pdal pipeline <my-pipe.json>`.
 But the above method avoids the requirement to create a separate file, which is fine for simple pipelines (unless you are using pipeline files to document your processing workflow).

 In order to extract data by flightline, we need the flightline numbers.
 We can list all the flightline numbers in the merged file using PDAL's `info` command and `enumerate` option.
 To save space, I'm only going to show the relevant output below.
 The ellipses (`...`) indicate locations of the additional (not shown) output.
-This command also took quite some time.
+This command also took quite some time to run.

 ```bash
 (pdal-als-tpu) pjhartze@GSE-10:/mnt/f/uh$ pdal info ./tiles/laz-normal/merged-normal.laz --enumerate "PointSourceId"